eslint/eslint/docs/src/contribute/index.md

 ## Report a Security Vulnerability

-To report a security vulnerability in ESLint, please use our [HackerOne program](https://hackerone.com/eslint).
+To report a security vulnerability in ESLint, please use our [create an advistory](https://github.com/eslint/eslint/security/advisories/new).

 ## Sign the CLA